Lastolite Easybox vs Westcott Apollo Flash Softboxes

-Lastolite's 24″ Ezybox Hotshoe Versus Westcott Apollo's 28″ (Recessed) Softbox
+Lastolite's 24" Ezybox Hotshoe Versus Westcott Apollo's 28" (Recessed) Softbox

-I have always used brollies and softboxes on my studio lights but to work with my Speedlights, Pocket Wizard Flex 5 and Mini TT1’s, I was looking for something simple to use that was also highly portable.
+I have always used brollies and softboxes on my studio lights.
+However, to work with my Speedlights, Pocket Wizard Flex 5 and Mini TT1’s, I was looking for something simple to use that was also highly portable.

 After reading various reviews, I opted to try out the;